m-Py/anticlust-code/2_Simulation_Study/README.md

   on the 10,000 data sets), execute all of the commands in the script "2-Call-Methods.R".
 This will not reproduce the results exactly because most methods rely on random number generation.
-- To just reproduce the analysis reported in the paper, execute all commands in the script "3-Compute-Objectives.R" and "4-Aggregate-Results.R".
-  Doing so will compute the three objectives reported in the manuscript for each simulation run for each method, and the aggregate the results to reproduce Table 2 from the paper (by writing the results to the files "results-K2-aggregated.csv" and  "results-K3-aggregated.csv")
+- To just reproduce the analysis reported in the paper (and not re-run the simulation), execute all commands in the script "3-Compute-Objectives.R" and "4-Aggregate-Results.R".
+Doing so will compute the three objectives reported in the manuscript for each simulation run for each method, and then aggregate the results to reproduce the data from Table 2 in the paper (by writing the results to the files "results-K2-aggregated.csv" and  "results-K3-aggregated.csv")
 - The file CODEBOOK.md contains information on the variables in the data sets.
 - Make sure that the R working directory is set into this directory when